HL7/davinci-pct/input/pagecontent/use_cases.md

 ### Patient Perspective: Get Completed AEOB from Payer

 The patient has scheduled the service(s) with the provider(s).
-The payer may return the completed AEOB to the patient in many ways such as via mail, the payer patient portal, or via an API.
+The payer may return the completed AEOB to the patient in many ways such as via mail, the payer patient portal, mobile app, or other technology to connect to the AEOB API.
 The only method in scope for this guide is the FHIR-based API approach inspired by the Patient Access API defined in the [CARIN Consumer Directed Payer Data Exchange](https://build.fhir.org/ig/HL7/carin-bb/Use_Case.html#use-case---consumer-access-to-their-claims-data) guide (CARIN IG for Blue Button).
 If the payer does implement both this API and the Patient Access API defined in the CARIN IG, it is up to the payer to decide if those APIs use the same or different endpoints.

 ![Patient Perspective](PCTWorkflowPatient.png){:style="float: none;"}